Galactic Scaling Rules in a Modified Dynamical Model: Data Analysis

 Another point is that the LTS-LINEFIT code forces the fit to a point where $\chi^{2}/(N-2) =1$ as mentioned before; thus, one could not find a single set of best parameters based on minimizing $\chi^{2} $.
 Instead, we judge the outcomes of the code based on their residual behavior.
 Many residual plots show linear trend or curvature; these results will be neglected.
 We systematically search for any pattern ( linear or second order ) in residuals and exclude them.
 Tables \ref{table:Reff} and \ref{table:Rd} report the acceptable fitting parameters while the best outcome is distinguished by a $\surd$ sign in Table \ref{table:Reff}.
 Table \ref{table:Reff} presumes $R_{s} = R_{eff}$ in deriving the equilibrium radius $R_{eq}$ while Table \ref{table:Rd} assumes $R_{s} = R_{d}$.

 The plots corresponding to the best outcome of the fit, i.e. $(\lambda_{2}, ~\lambda_{3}, ~\lambda_{4})/\lambda_{1} = (1.1,~0.039,~0.19)$ and $\sigma_{eq} = 15 km/s$ while $R_{s}=R_{eff}$, are provided in Figs. \ref{fig:R2M} to \ref{fig:TF}.
 For each plot we will report Pearson's and Spearman's coefficients as measures of linear relationship and monotonicity of the relationship between two variables respectively \citep{press2007numerical}.
 Despite relatively large uncertainties in the data, specially the high error in characteristic radius, one could see that the results are close to the theoretical predictions.
+Because of the logarithmic scales, the horizontal and vertical axes seem compressed; however, this help us to better present the results of the fit.

 Fig. \ref{fig:R2M} represents the mass-size scaling rule $R_{eq} \propto M^{0.5}_{m}$.
 The theoretical prediction of the slope lies within the derived bound, i.e. $b=0.498 \pm 0.019$.
 In addition, Pearson and Spearman correlations could be found as 0.98 and 0.97 respectively.
 Moreover, in this case the intrinsic scatter is negligible while $\Delta = 0.082 $ dex ($21~\%$).
 Remembering that the baryonic mass is in units of $M_{\odot}$, we could see from the intercept of this relation that